ThamasMc/XtremeBalance/README.md

 ---
 # How to Play
+1. Extract the `XtremeBalanceGame.zip`
-Make sure the data folder and build.exe are in the same folder.
+2. Make sure the data folder and build.exe are in the same directory!

-Open the `.exe`
+3. Open the `.exe`

 Press `LMB` to push up on the left side
 Press `RMB` to push up on the right side